MartinLwx/cs-courses/README.md

 This is a repo for cs-courses.

-A collection of exercises in many cs-courses I hava learned.
+A collection of exercises in many cs-courses I have learned.
 For a better reading experience, you may check my [website](https://martinlwx.github.io).
 I put these solutions in #course.

 ## MIT